codeNameScript/robofriends-api-exercise/README.md

 # I am following a ZTM Udemy course

-Exercise: Make an SPA(single page app) with an API of my choice.
+Exercise: Make a SPA(single page app) with an API of my choice.
 API used for this project: https://genshin.dev/

 # Getting Started with Create React App